-11) Review of Investment Policy
+16) Review of Investment Policy

-- The policy will be reviewed annually and submitted to Council if any amendments. - Good corporate governance requires Council to arrange a review of its investments by an independent external entity to verify that: - (i) new investment types/products comply with Council's investment policy - (ii) the valuation of investments against set benchmarks are least monthly - (iii) investments have been placed in accordance with Council's investment policy
+- The policy will be reviewed annually and submitted to Council if any amendments are proposed. - Good corporate governance requires Council to arrange a review of its investments by an independent external entity (ie.i.e.
+External Auditors) to verify that: - i) new investment types/products comply with Council's investment policy - ii) the valuation of investments against set benchmarks are measured at least monthly - iii) investments have been placed in accordance with Council's investment policy